-Compare rates from 7 car insurance companies in Montana.
+Compare the best rates from 6 car insurance companies in Montana.

 Across the Treasure State, there are 151,209 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.

 |6||National Farmers Union||$1,216|

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Montana drivers don't enjoy much of a rate discount for staying safe on the roads, as avoiding at-fault accidents is rewarded by just a 26% price cut, compared to 32% nationally.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.